Attentive Estate Planning Guidance in Lee County

 Contact us online or call (239) 208-0189 to start exploring our estate planning services in Fort Myers.
-Our firm is happy to assist clients in Bonita Springs, Cape Coral, Estero, Fort Myers, Lehigh Acres, and North Fort Myers.
+Our Florida estate law firm is happy to assist clients in Bonita Springs, Cape Coral, Estero, Fort Myers, Lehigh Acres, and North Fort Myers.

 "I would highly recommend her for any estate, wills, and preplanning, should an unexpected incident happen.
 She was kind, took her time, and explained everything in lawyer ease!"Carol Colombo

 "Kelly is very compassionate and professional.
 She honestly cares about her clients."Nancy

 "Kelly L. Fayer received her Juris Doctor from Washington and Lee University School of Law in 1997, and established her law firm in 2006.
 Dedicated to serving those in need, she won The Florida Bar Pro Bono Service Award for 2019, and was 1 of 20 attorneys in the state honored at the Florida Supreme Court."Read Full Bio

 25+ Years Experience